 Frequently Asked Questions

 Thank you for choosing Care 4 U for your COVID-19 vaccine.
-We are currently offering the Moderna and Pfizer vaccines.
+We are currently offering the Moderna Pfizer and Johnson & Johnson vaccines.
 Please make sure to read the following information before submitting your appointment request receiving the COVID-19 vaccine.

 Who is eligible to receive COVID-19 vaccine in the State of Florida?